Pseudocoders-143/reverse-recipe-book/project-vision/software-requirements.md

 ### **Minimum Viable Product vs What will your MVP functionality be?**

-- Project's minimum viable product will be...
+- Project's minimum viable product will be:
+  1. Input hard-coded ingredients.
+  2. Search through database of recipes (1 recipe).
+  3. Output the 1 recipe.
+  4. Allow user to write a n

 ## Stretch Goals

-1. ...
+1. Write project planning documentation in JavaDoc.

 ### **What are your stretch goals?**